LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/algorithms.rst

    a.
 Answering a math problem.
    b.
 Sorting numbers in decreasing order.
    c.
-Predicting the weather tomorrow.
+Making a peanut butter and jelly sandwich.
    d.
 Assigning guests to tables at a wedding reception.
    e.
 Creating a grocery list.
    f.
 Suggesting new music for a playlist.